-Fig. 18 Control Power Transformer
+Fig. 12 Control Power Transformer

-Fig. 19 Optional Transformer
+Fig. 13 Optional Transformer

-G. Operating Handle
+E. Operating Handle

-The external operating handle shown in Fig. 20 is used to control the operation of the isolation switch.
-Moving the handle upward turns the switch on, thus applying incoming power to the current-limiting fuses on the withdrawable carriage.
-The withdrawable contactor carriage can neither be inserted nor removed when the operating handle is in the "on" position.
+The external operating handle shown in Fig. 14 is used to control the operation of the isolation switch.
+Moving the handle upward turns the switch on, thus applying incoming power to the main current-limiting fuses.

-Moving the handle down opens the isolation switch, de-energizing all medium voltage incoming power to the controller compartment.
-At the same time an automatic shutter within the switch closes providing an effective barrier between the controller compartment and the incoming supply.
-The opening of the switch also causes the line side of the power fuses to be grounded.
+Moving the handle down opens the isolation switch, de-energizing all medium voltage incoming the power to controller compartment.
+At the same time an automatic shutter within the switch closes providing an effective barrier between the controller compartment and the incoming The opening of the switch also supply. causes the line side of the power fuses to be grounded.

-H. Interlocks - Mechanical
+F. Interlocks - Mechanical